 - General dissatisfaction with life

 There is also a strong possibility that those who become addicted to hydrocodone products will turn to heroin as a means of overcoming tolerance.
 According to the NIDA Teen, “Nearly half of young people who inject heroin surveyed in 3 recent studies reported abusing prescription opioids before starting to use heroin.”
-Lortab addiction can become deadly and dangerous in many ways, and those in this state need proper addiction treatment in order to recover.Family is Forever.
-Get Help for Your Loved One.
-Call The 24Hr Addiction Hotline 800-654-0987
+Lortab addiction can become deadly and dangerous in many ways, and those in this state need proper addiction treatment in order to recover.Tell Your Side of the Story Fill Out the Help Form

 Lortab Addiction Treatment